airborne-commando/OPSEC-OSINT-Tools/README.md

 - Google treats multiple words as if connected by AND, so results must contain all terms unless you specify otherwise.
 - Quotation marks, site:, and filetype: are among the most commonly used explicit operators for more targeted searches.

-These operators are not used unless you include them in your query—Google’s default is simply to return results matching all your search terms, ranked by relevance.
+These operators are not used unless you include them in your query.
+Google’s default is simply to return results matching all your search terms, ranked by relevance.

 ### Real world examples of OSINT